-Sam Knob Trail: Blue Ridge Parkway hiking to stunning summit views
+Sam Knob Trail on the Blue Ridge Parkway

 Wildflowers by the millions.
 Wild blueberries and blackberries.
 Stunning views to rival any others on the Blue Ridge Parkway south of Asheville.
 And cool, high-elevation breezes, even in mid-summer months, thanks to the 6000+ foot elevation.
 It just doesn’t get much better than the Sam Knob Trail.